pts/mininasm/demo/pts-quote/README.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This is a port of pts-quote assembly sources to mininasm (and NASM and Yasm).
 The original assembly sources worked with A86, NASM and Yasm.
-This port produces a bitwise identical executable program (except for 8086 instruction encoding differences): quote63m.com.golden is the same as https://github.com/pts/pts-quote/blob/baefb04fecbaf9fbf37d0a69a837c2aa41fbbe38/quote63.com.orig
+This port produces a bitwise identical executable program: quote63m.com.golden is the same as https://github.com/pts/pts-quote/blob/baefb04fecbaf9fbf37d0a69a837c2aa41fbbe38/quote63.com.orig